Learn more about our Advertising Disclosure

 After getting comfortable in your new Minnesota home, it’s time to see what St. Paul is all about.
 Whether you’re into food, art, nature, or nightlife — there’s plenty to check out:

-• Arts and culture: Cultural attractions in St. Paul include museums and art centers like the Science Museum of Minnesota, Minnesota History Center, Historic Fort Snelling, James J. Hill House, and Minnesota Children's Museum.
+• Arts and culture: From historic museums to vibrant art centers, St. Paul offers cultural landmarks like the Science Museum of Minnesota, Minnesota History Center, Historic Fort Snelling, and James J. Hill House.

-• Outdoor recreation: The city's Rice Park, Mears Park, Harriet Island Regional Park, and Indian Mounds Regional Park — and more, offering great opportunities to hike, bike, or relax in nature.
+• Outdoor recreation: The city’s Rice Park, Mears Park, Harriet Island Regional Park, and Indian Mounds Regional Park — among other sites — are great places to hike, ride bikes, or just enjoy nature.

 FAQ